rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

  there are "three threefold Orders" of "celestial beings" known to us:

 * Highest orders:
-        Seraphim
+  * Seraphim
-        Cherubim
+  * Cherubim
-        Thrones
+  * Thrones

 * Middle orders:
-        Dominions
+  * Dominions
-        Virtues
+  * Virtues
-        Powers
+  * Powers

 * Lowest orders:
-        Principalities
+  * Principalities
-        Archangels
+  * Archangels
-        Angels
+  * Angels

-!!! info "Why are they all referred to as *'messenger'*"?
+!!! question "Why are all ranks of angels still referred to as *'angels'*?"
-    *Angel* simply means messenger, which is both a rank as well as how we refer to these celestial beings (regardless of rank).
-This is because, like man, they are created in the image and likeness of God, which means to perform God's will, thus by their very nature they are messenging beings.
+    *Angel* simply means messenger, which is both a rank as well as how we refer to all of these celestial beings (regardless of rank).
+This is because, like man, they are created in the image and likeness of God, which means they perform God's will.
+Thus by their very nature they are messenging beings.